Enchanted (film)

-Enchanted is a 2007 American live-action/animated musical fantasy romantic comedy film directed by Kevin Lima and written by Bill Kelly.
-Co-produced by Walt Disney Pictures, Josephson Entertainment and Right Coast Productions, the film stars Amy Adams, Patrick Dempsey, James Marsden, Timothy Spall, Idina Menzel, Rachel Covey and Susan Sarandon, with Julie Andrews as the narrator.
-It focuses on an archetypal Disney princess-to-be exiled from her animated world into the live-action world of New York City.
+Enchanted is a 2007 American live-action animated musical fantasy romantic comedy film directed by Kevin Lima and written by Bill Kelly.
+Co-produced by Walt Disney Pictures, Josephson Entertainment, and Right Coast Productions, the film stars Amy Adams, Patrick Dempsey, James Marsden, Timothy Spall, Idina Menzel, and Susan Sarandon, with Julie Andrews as the narrator.
+It focuses on an archetypal Disney Princess-to-be named Giselle, who is exiled from her animated world into the live-action world of the New York City metropolitan area, where she falls in love with a divorce lawyer.

-The film is both a homage to and a self-parody of Disney's animated features, making numerous references to past works through the combination of live-action filmmaking, traditional animation, and computer-generated imagery.
+The film is both an homage to and a self-parody of Disney's animated features, making numerous references to past works through the combination of live-action filmmaking, traditional animation, and computer-generated imagery.
 It also marks the return of traditional animation to a Disney feature film after the company's decision to move entirely to computer animation in 2004.
 Composer Alan Menken and lyricist Stephen Schwartz, who had written songs for previous Disney films, wrote and produced the songs of Enchanted, and Menken also composed the film's score.
 The animated sequences were produced at James Baxter Animation in Pasadena, while filming of the live-action segments took place around New York City.

-Enchanted premiered on October 20, 2007 at the London Film Festival, and went into its wide release in the United States on November 21.
+Enchanted premiered at the London Film Festival on October 20, 2007, and went into its wide release in the United States on November 21.
 It was critically well-received, established Adams as a leading lady, and earned more than $340 million worldwide at the box office.
 It won three Saturn Awards, Best Fantasy Film, Best Actress for Adams and Best Music for Menken.
 Enchanted also received two nominations at the 65th Golden Globe Awards and three Best Original Song nominations at the 80th Academy Awards.
-This is the first Walt Disney Pictures film to be distributed by Walt Disney Studios Motion Pictures after Disney retired the Buena Vista brand from its distribution division.
+This is the first Walt Disney Pictures film to be distributed under the Walt Disney Studios Motion Pictures banner after Disney retired the Buena Vista brand from its distribution division.

 A sequel, Disenchanted, was released on Disney+ on November 18, 2022.